hansioan/slidebasedocs/user/pages/02.human_enhancers/04.tracks/docs.md

 * **Enhancers specifically expressed** in each individual facet from the cell or the tissue (organ) facet sets **(sections 2 and 3)**

-!!! <i class="fa fa-exclamation-circle"></i> **Note:**
-!!!
-The extensive and specifically expressed enhancer sets (sections 1, 2 and 3) can be marked and downloaded or viewed in the UCSC Genome Browser individually or in combination by selecting the desired sets.
+The extensive and specifically expressed enhancer sets (sections 1, 2 and 3) can be marked and downloaded or viewed in the [UCSC Genome Browser](https://genome.ucsc.edu/) individually or in combination by selecting the desired sets.
+Each predicted enhancer in these sections is described in BED12 format with two blocks denoting the merged regions of transcription initiation on the minus and plus strands.
+The thickStart and thickEnd columns denote the inferred mid position.
+The score column gives the maximum pooled expression of TCs used to construct each bidirectional loci.

 * **Other enhancer expression tracks (section 4):**
     - Enhancers expressed in all facets (both cell and organ);